This will be a one and a half hour show on the Main Stage and will include The Kaye Sisters.

 From their website, "Set on the shady lawn of the historic Logan Tabernacle on Father's Day weekend, Summerfest offers fine art, great food and entertainment to it's visitors as well as quality entertainment with headliner concerts each evening."

 The National Oregon/California Trail Center is located within the beautiful Bear Lake Valley of Southeastern Idaho and situated on the historic site of the original Oregon Trail.
 The Trail Center was built to preserve, perpetuate and promote the pioneer history and heritage of the Oregon/California Trail and the Bear Lake Valley.
 The Center also includes the beautiful Allinger Community Theatre for viewing films and experiencing cultural/musical events.
+This performance will include The Kaye Sisters.

 This will be a full concert which will include The Kaye Sisters.
 Pioche is a very cool western town along the eastern strip on Nevada.
 It is about an hour and a half northeast of Cedar City, UT and about an hour and fortyfive min. south of Ely, NV.
 Drive time from St. George, UT is about the same as from Ely.